top of page

 Students improvising physical stories and filmmaking, Katowice 2023, Byrom 2017.

-ScreenStage: an Intermedial Composition course / workshop: exploring creative interactions of the virtual and live reresentations as hybrid performance, and developing strategies of meaning creation.
-By improvisations, games and sensuous experiences I explore with students the hybrid live-virtual action and the boundaries between man and technology, using projected and live joint moving images, in various performative modules (such as site spesific and immersive theatre).
+ScreenStage: an Intermedial Composition course / workshop: exploring creative intermedial interactions of the virtual and live representations as hybrid performance, and developing meaning creation strategies.
+By improvisations, games and sensuous experiences we explore together the hybrid live-virtual action and the boundaries between man and technology, the transmedial process, using projected and live joint moving images, in various performative modules (site-specific and immersive theatre).

 workshops (developed in different formats):